-Rather than allow every Russian and Asian search engine to index my site, I decided to specify the top four only.
+Rather than allow every search engine to index my site, I decided to specify the top four only.
 I produced a robots.txt file and uploaded to my website’s root directory using FTP.
-Once again, Google is your friend and robots.txt configuration info is readily available.
+Google is your friend and robots.txt configuration info is readily available.

 A review of just how many ‘bots’ or user agents are crawling my site indicated that some are Russian or run by marketing companies.
 I then waited a few days to see if the robots.txt file made any difference and it did.
 Unfortunately, some bots ignored it and continued to crawl my site.
 No surprise there considering their purpose is to gather e-mail addresses and site information for other spammers.